^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications for removal of calculus with ultrasound
+Indications for the removal of tartar using ultrasound

 Disadvantages of ultrasonic tartar removal